mkorakin/ui-design-patterns-by-example/README.md

 # The Model

-The Model represents a global state of the application.
+The Model represents the state of the application.

 For the clicker [Model](/app/src/main/java/com/example/mkorakin/UiDesignPatternsByExample/Model/Model.kt) we provide an interface for observing and for modifying the global click state: